lnajnb/coding-assignment/README!!.md

 # Welcome to our coding assignment!!
 We have made a simple calculator using python, which included 4 basic math operations.

-Hope you enjoy using it!
+Hope you enjoy using it! ˶ˆ꒳ˆ˵

-Made by grace, lana, and jonathan :)
+Made by grace, lana, and jonathan :) ⠀